 Operators of Part B processes are charged an annual subsistence fee which is set each year by DEFRA.
 There are also charges for applying for an Environmental Permit.
 To see the current charges for this year visit the DEFRA website.

 The Council maintains a register of all authorised processes in the Royal Borough of Kensington and Chelsea.
-This register can be viewed Monday to Friday during normal office hours at:
+This register can be viewed Monday to Friday during normal office hours at the Council Offices.
+See the Public Register page for details.

 There is no charge for accessing the public register.
 Any photocopying of information will incur an administration charge.